bolt-blue/termadore/README.md

 ## Usage

-The tests provide a reasonable example of usage.
+The demos provide a reasonable example of usage.

 ### General Approach